shekhargulati/java8-the-missing-tutorial/es/08-date-time-api.md

 }
 ```

-There are other overloaded variants of `of` method that can take second and nanosecond.
+There are other overloaded variants of `of()` method that can take second and nanosecond.

 > LocalTime is represented to nanosecond precision.

-You can print the current time of the system clock using `now` method as shown below.
+You can print the current time of the system clock using `now()` method as shown below.

 ```java
 LocalTime.now()
 ```

-You can also create instances of `LocalTime` from seconds of day or nanosecond of day using `ofSecondOfDay` and `ofNanoOfDay` static factory methods.
+You can also create instances of `LocalTime` from seconds of day or nanosecond of day using `ofSecondOfDay()` and `ofNanoOfDay()` static factory methods.

-Similar to `LocalDate` `LocalTime` also provide accessor for its field as shown below.
+Similar to `LocalDate`, `LocalTime` also provides accessor for its fields as shown below.

 ```java
 @Test